GuruMaps/iOSManual/02-features.md

 There is also an option to import multiple folders from a single KML file separately or merge them into one collection available:

-* Keep several collections
+* Keep several collections,
-* Save to one collection
+* Save to one collection.

 <img src="/assets/import_several_collections.png" width="375" height="312" />